 Ethical training and capacity building at source both remain at the heart of our approach to raising standards within our own operations and within our supply base.
-With the lifting of travel restrictions our UK based team and those overseas will be seeking to carry out an increased number of source visits engaging directly with our growers and suppliers..
+Our UK based team and those overseas continue to carry out of source visits engaging directly with our growers and suppliers.
+Supplier visits to over 14 countries visiting multiple suppliers allowed direct supplier engagement, 2nd party audits and training sessions.